life-itself/web3/notes/are-crypto-tokens-securities.md

   * Many policymakers on both sides of the aisle debate whether or not the accreditation laws are too restrictive and shut the public out of high-risk-high-return investments that only wealthy people have access to.
     * On the right, then individual choice is a paramount, the government shouldn’t dictate risk-taking in markets.
 Just “evolution” and the natural state of being.
     * **On the left, Pikkety’s analysis that wealth generated from capital grows faster than economic output and patrimonial capitalism leads to distortions of markets and inequality**.
-* It is very easy to create an equity crowdfunding and cap table structure on top of crypto platforms like Ethereum.
+* It is very easy to create an equity crowdfunding and cap table structure on top of crypto platforms like [ethereum](../concepts/ethereum.md).
   * Individuals can do it anonymously and raise billions of dollar equivalents in seed capital for ventures that are very early.
 Don’t need to involve the SEC, government or lawyers at all.
   * Previously this kind of access was gated to US persons with connections and access to funds, connections and access to capital.
   * This is a liberatory and egalitarian force that democratizes company formation that lowers barriers and allows all types of common enterprises that were previously prohibited by law.